Investigations into the Eric Adams administration: Responses to the indictment

-There have been many responses to the investigation and indictment of Adams, dividing on the questions of whether the charges are fair and whether Adams should remain in office while awaiting trial.
+There have been many responses to the investigation and indictment of Adams, dividing on the questions of whether the charges were fair and whether Adams should remain in office while awaiting trial.

-If Adams resigns, the acting mayor would be Jumaane Williams, the NYC public advocate.
-Williams would be required to hold an election within 80 days.
-New York Governor Kathy Hochul is the only New York official who could unilaterally suspend and remove Adams.
-On September 26, 2024, Hochul called the indictment "the latest in a disturbing pattern of events", but stopped well short of demanding a resignation, saying that "it's now up to Mayor Adams to show the City that he is able to lead."

-Adams has stated that he does not plan to resign.

 Public opinion

 A Marist College poll conducted from September 30 to October 1, 2024, of 1,073 registered voters in New York City found that 65% of respondents believed Adams had committed illegal acts, and 70% wanted him to resign; if he does not resign, 63% wanted Hochul to remove him.
 By March 2025, Adams's approval rating had fallen to just 20%, the lowest in the nearly 30-year history of Quinnipiac University's NYC mayoral polling.